- year built

-During the cruise there are daily shore excursions from zodiac boats.
-Excursions vary by itinerary but typically include walks through trails in the native forests while discussing flora and fauna, visits to glaciers and when conditions allow and disembarking at Cape Horn National Park.
-Aboard, the expedition team hosts daily lectures and slideshows about the flora, fauna, history, geography, glaciology and ethnography of the legendary Patagonia region.
+During the cruise there are daily shore excursions from Zodiac boats.
+Excursions vary by itinerary but typically include walks through trails in the native forests while discussing flora and fauna, visits to glaciers and, when conditions allow, disembarking at Cape Horn National Park.
+On board, the expedition team hosts daily lectures and slideshows about the flora, fauna, history, geography, glaciology and ethnography of the legendary Patagonia region.

 Sustainability Aboard Ventus Australis

 The protection and preservation of the environment is an essential focus of Ventus Australis.
 Specialized processes to prevent damaging the pristine natural area the vessel cruises in were given great consideration, such as the separating and compacting of garbage to deposit at port, an onboard sewage and solid waste treatment plant and excursion boats with more environmentally friendly four-stroke engines.
-Guides with small groups of 20 or less stay on established trails to minimize any impact on local fauna.
+Guides with small groups (20 or fewer travelers) stay on established trails to minimize any impact on local fauna.

 Cabins & Deck Plan Aboard Ventus Australis

-The 100 Ventus Australis spacious cabins consist of six categories, all with lower beds, a picture window, private bathroom, heating, closet and safe deposit box.
-96 cabins measure 177 square feet, while the 4 Superior cabins on the Cabo de Hornos and Tierra del Fuego Decks measure 220 square feet.
+The 100 Ventus Australis spacious cabins are divided into six categories, all with lower beds, a picture window, private bathroom, heating, closet and safe deposit box.
+The majority of cabins (96) measure 177 square feet each, while the 4 Superior cabins on the Cabo de Hornos and Tierra del Fuego Decks measure 220 square feet each.
 Bed configurations include twin or matrimonial, depending on the cabin.